mahidaCodeTrained/mahidasarcaderps/README.md

 - [HTML](https://en.wikipedia.org/wiki/HTML) used for the content of the site.
 - [CSS](https://en.wikipedia.org/wiki/CSS) used to style the html that it within the site.
 - [JavaScript](https://en.wikipedia.org/wiki/JavaScript) used to create the functionality of the site.
-- [CSS Flexbox](https://www.w3schools.com/css/css3_flexbox.asp) used to give the website a responsive design.
+- [CSS Flexbox](https://www.w3schools.com/css/css3_flexbox.asp) used to give the website a responsive design for the scoreboard.
 - [Git](https://git-scm.com/) used to control the site via "git add, git commit -m, git push" and etc.
 - [GitHub](https://github.com/) was used to store my code and access my project repository through the web.
 - [GitHub Pages](https://pages.github.com/) was used to deploy my site and make it live for everybody to see.